 Park your rig at Mt.
 Pinos campground.
 Perched at 7,800 feet, it afford excellent views of the surrounding Los Padres National Forest.
 This Santa Barbara RV park features 19 single campsites that include picnic tables and fire rings, but due to the small, remote nature of the campground, it’s best to bring a smaller RV or travel trailer.
 There are two vault toilets if your RV isn’t equipped with a bathroom, but little else in the way of amenities.
 Bring plenty of water and RV solar panels or generator if you need electricity.

-This article was brought to you by our friends at Midland USA
+This article about Santa Barbara camping was brought to you by our friends at Midland USA

 Their handheld two way radios make communication on the road easy.